holistics/holistics-cli/README.md

 - It is possible to check out the code and run it via Node (see below)

 ## How to run the code via Node
+Require to have NodeJS installed on your machine (version v18 or higher)

 **Installation**
 ```bash